reiterlab/treeomics/README.md

 - *-a <max absent VAF>:* Maximum VAF for an absent variant *f<sub>absent</sub>* before considering the estimated purity (default 5%)
 - *-z <prior absent probability>:* Prior probability for a variant being absent *c<sub>0</sub> (default 0.5).
 - *-o <output directory>:* Provide different output directory (default src/output)
 - *-n <normal sample names>:* If a normal sample is provided, variants significantly present in the normal are removed.
-Additional normal samples (or other samples that should be ignored) can be provided via a space-separated enumeration.
+Additional normal samples can be provided via a space-separated enumeration.
 E.g. ```-n FIRSTNORMALSAMPLE SECONDNORMALSAMPLE ```
+- *-n <samples to exclude>:* Space-separated enumeration of sample names to exclude from the analysis.
+E.g. ```-x FIRSTEXCLUDEDSAMPLE SECONDEXCLUDEDSAMPLE ```
 - ```--pool_size``` *<Pool size of ILP solver>:* Number of best solutions explored by ILP solver to assess the support of the inferred branches (default 1000)
 - *-b <No bootstrapping samples>:* Number of bootstrapping samples (default 0); Generally using the solution pool instead of bootstrapping seems to be the more efficient way to assess confidence.
 - *-u:* Enables subclone detection (default ```False```)